THE CONFERENCE

 An old report card.

-who handed me that dusty box of memories after Mom passed — the box that carried this story back into the light.
+To my sister — who handed me that dusty box of memories after Mom passed.
+The box that carried this story back into the light.

-who were walking beside me long before I understood who was guiding my life.
-Now that I recognize that presence, I am deeply grateful for the patience and grace that led me here.
+To Jesus Christ and the Holy Spirit — who were walking beside me long before I understood who was guiding my life.
+I am grateful for the patience and grace that led me here.

 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.” — Romans 12:2 (NKJV)